Asset Management Company

 Conditions in the External Environment

-- Ongoing shift from savings to investments
+- Ongoing shift from savings to investment/asset building

 - Possibility that public pension payments may be cut in the future due to the decline in the birthrate and demographic aging of the population

 - Introduction of a negative interest rate policy by the Bank of Japan

 - *NISA: Japanese new tax exemption scheme for investment by individuals

 - Strengthening its capabilities for providing products and services to accelerate the shift from savings to investments/asset building among individual customers